travishuff/hacker-news-api/READMES/unit-9-api.md

 ##Summary

-In this unit you will be constructing an API from scratch by 'scraping' a website page's data and making it easily accessible at a 'route' for other develoeprs
+In this unit you will be constructing an API from scratch by 'scraping' a website page's data and making it easily accessible at a 'route' for other developers

+---

+## Learning Goals

+* Learning what a server is and does
+* Understand what an API is and how to build one
+* Learn how to find the data you need and properly scrape a website
+* Understand the importance of good documentation to encourage developers to use your API

+---

 ###What is an API?